What are citation and citation styles?

 Types of Citation

-Before we discuss the differences between the various reference or citation style guides, let’s talk about citation methods.
+Before we discuss the differences between the various reference or citation style guides, let’s talk about different types of citations that are used in academic documents.

 If you refer to a published work, you must provide details so that readers and other researchers can locate and review the original source.
 Sources can be cited using either endnotes/footnotes or in-text citations.
 Both styles require a reference list at the end of the document.